 - your child has trouble breathing or is wheezing

 - your child is generally unwell or has a fever in addition to the hives

-- the hives came up straight after your child took any sort of medicine
+- the hives come up straight after your child takes any sort of medicine

-Scratching hives will make them worse.
-It’s great if you can distract your child and stop him scratching.
+Rubbing and scratching the hives will make them worse.
+Try to get your child to stop scratching.

-Your doctor might suggest using an antihistamine until the hives get better.
-Avoid giving your child antihistamines for more than a few days in a row without medical supervision.
+Your doctor might suggest using antihistamine medication until the hives get better.
+It’s best to take the antihistamine regularly until the rash clears.
 Don’t give sedating antihistamine medicines to your child if she’s under two years of age.

-Try to identify the cause of the allergy.
+Try to work out what has caused your child’s allergic reaction.
 This way, your child can keep away from it in the future.
-If you’re fairly sure about the cause of the hives, you might want to talk to your doctor about your child having skin-prick testing for this substance.
+If you’re fairly sure about the cause of the hives, talk to your doctor about getting a skin-prick test to make certain.